Bicycling in Amsterdam, two

 Questions

 Bicycle, Bike, Tricycle, Unicycle.
 The way the Dutch commute has remained the same over the decades.
 Is this right or wrong?
-If yes, how has it changed?
+If no, how has it changed?

 Moped, Scooter.

-Was the turning point in transportation in the Netherlands 2000?
+Was the turning point in transportation in the Netherlands the year 2000?
 What happened during this time?

 Motorcycle.

-Only children, young and poor people ride bicycles in the Netherlands.
+Only children, young people, and the poor ride bicycles in the Netherlands.
 Is this correct or incorrect?
-Is bicycling only a hobby or sport, is it an integral part of modern Dutch culture?
+Is bicycling only a hobby or sport, or is it an integral part of modern Dutch culture?

 Car, Automobile.

-Are bicycles integrated with the railway?
+Are bicycles integrated with the railway system?
 How is it integrated?

 Van.